-Council considers that the costs involved with administering S.94 are an integral and essential component of the efficient provision of amenities and services in Area 20 Precinct.
-Therefore, some of the costs of full-time staff and studies should be recouped from S.94 contributions.
+Council considers that the costs involved with preparing, managing and administering Section 94 are an integral and essential component of the efficient provision of amenities and services in the Schofields Precinct.
+Therefore a plan administrative component is included in this plan.

-"B" in the contribution formulae is the administrative component.
-It represents 0.5% of the cost of acquiring land and constructing works.
-Council considers that this small on-cost to recover part of the costs involved in administering S.94 is not unreasonable.
+"PA" in the contribution formulae is the plan administrative component.
+It represents 1.5% of the total value of works to be funded under this plan.